cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### JavaScript

-*   Load scripts that are not used immediately later.
-Like the scripts for commerce.
-(Source 1)
 *   Concatenate JavaScript files
 *   Load JavaScript and CSS later so they don’t block rendering
 *   Move script links in `<head>` to bottom of document or add `defer` and `async` if they are